-VCE Scored VET Subjects (These will contribute to your ATAR if you complete Units 3 and 4)
+VCE Scored VET Subjects (These will contribute to your ATAR if you complete Un · · · · · · · · · · · · · · · · · · ·

 Allied Health Services

-Business
+Business to be offered on campus in 2022 (no extra fee)

 Dance

 Engineering Studies

 Hospitality

 Information Technology

 Laboratory Skills

 Media - Creative and Digital

-Music Industry Performance to be offered on campus in 2021
+Music Industry Performance to be offered on campus in 2022 (no extra fee)

-Sport & Recreation to be offered on campus in 2021
+Sport & Recreation to be offered on campus in 2022 (no extra fee)

-Non Scored VET Subjects (These may contribute to your ATAR as a 5 th subject worth 10%)
+Non Scored VET Subjects (These may contribute to your ATAR as a 5 th subject wo orth 10%)

 Applied Fashion Design and Technology

 Automotive Studies (Mechanical Pre-Vocational)

-Beauty to be offered on campus in 2021
+Beauty to be offered on campus in 2022 (1 year course)

 Building and Construction (Carpentry Pre-Apprenticeship)

 Early Childhood Education and Care

 Electrotechnology Studies (Pre-Vocational)

 Furniture

 Horticulture (Landscaping)

 Justice

 Plumbing (Pre-Apprenticeship)

+Salon Assist may be offered on campus in 2022 (1 year course)

 Tourism

 Visual Arts

 Warehouse Operations

-- All VET courses run for 2 years that is in order for students to gain their full accreditation, they must complete the full 2 year program and satisfy all assessment and attendance requirements.
-If a student only does partial completion, their VET subject will NOT contribute to their ATAR and they will only receive a statement of attainment (statement of modules successfully passed), rather than a VET certificate. - VET Courses are run on site at the College and in partnership with Kangan Institute at the Broadmeadows campus.
+- Most VET courses run for 2 years that is in order for students to gain their full accreditation, they must complete the full 2 year program and satisfy all assessment and attendance requirements.
+If a student only does partial completion, their VET subject will NOT contribute to their ATAR and they will only receive a statement of attainment (statement of modules successfully passed), rather than a VET certificate. - VET Courses are run on site at the College and in partnership with Kangan Institute or Victoria University.
 Partnerships with other TAFEs or RTOs are possible and dependent on student choice and availability.
 Classes run subject to numbers.
-Students taking part in courses off campus are required to catch up on work missed each week. - All VET subjects will incur additional fees.
+Students taking part in courses off campus, also Beauty and Salon Assist, are required to catch up on work missed each week. - All VET subjects will incur additional fees (2021 the fee was \$700).
 These are set and reviewed annually by individual course providers and are determined by the college after applying the Catholic Education Melbourne (CEM) VET Grant and other subsidies.